ADD CONDITION

 Do not use the solution if it is cloudy or if precipitate is present.

-Can I use Sterile Water for Irrigation with pressurized irrigation systems?
+Can Sterile Water for Irrigation be used during pregnancy?

-What is the pH of Sterile Water for Irrigation?
+What should I do with unused portions of Sterile Water for Irrigation?

 Packaging Info